 12:00 – 1:00pm – BYOBB

-Join in the discussion on our listserv at http://fmpug.com/mailman/listinfo/louisville_fmpug.com
+sign up for our listserv at http://fmpug.com/mailman/listinfo/louisville_fmpug.com